OpenJelly/Open-Jellycuts/README.md

 # Open Jellycuts
 ![Promotional Jellycuts Image](./Images/header.png)

 Jellycuts is an iOS app that allows anyone to write Siri Shortcuts in an easy to use scripting language.
-The language, Jelly, is based of of Swift, Python and Javascript and focused on being easy to learn and use.
+The language, Jelly, is based off of Swift, Python and Javascript and focused on being easy to learn and use.

 ## Packages
 This version of Jellycuts aims to use more modern Open Source packages for everything, improving upon the previous version of Jellycuts.
 Specifically this version includes [Runestone](https://github.com/simonbs/Runestone) and [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) as the backend for the text editor and language parsing.